 System Requirements

 FusionAuth will install and run on nearly any system.
 We have done our best to document the supported configurations here.
 If you have any questions about platform support, please ask a question on the forum or open an issue on GitHub.
-If you have a licensed edition you may open a support request from your account.
+If you have a licensed plan with support included, you may open a support request from your account.

 Please read through this documentation and ensure you have met all of the requirements before continuing with the installation of FusionAuth.